 - Are our financial controls continuing to operate, and are we staying on guard for increased fraud attempts?

 - Are processes in place to make sure cash is monitored and that debt covenants are not in jeopardy of being violated?
 If potential issues exist with respect to covenants, have we requested appropriate waivers?

-- Have we analyzed the COVID-19 financial impact on the organization, including its cost of capital and borrowing capacity and availability?
+- Have we analysed the COVID-19 financial impact on the organisation, including its cost of capital and borrowing capacity and availability?

 - Are we ensuring that all furlough strategies are considered and that no duplication exists?